Devuruke/Java/README.md

 # Java-Topics
-This repository contains the information about Java
+This repository contains the information about Java.
-Am practicing java as the first step for learning automation testing In this repository, the topic contains:
+Am practicing java as the first step for learning automation testing.
+In this repository, the topic contains:
 - Class and Objects
 - Helloworld Program